Timothy Dzao: Biography

 Following what he claimed to be a vision from the Holy Spirit, he founded a small independent missionary body in 1941, which in 1943 evolved into the Bread of Life Church (靈糧堂 (Ling Liang tang)), headquartered in Shanghai.
 It quickly expanded throughout China and beyond, and in 1946 the Christian World Ling Liang Evangelistic Association was founded.
 Due to the political situation in China, it moved its headquarters to Hong Kong until 1952, and later to Taiwan.
 A very promising missionary work in Indonesia and the activity of a Christian university Dzao founded there was also stopped in 1958 by political developments, although it started again after Dzao's death, in 1980.

 Dzao eventually became an evangelist of international reputation, conducting revivals throughout Asia, with a special success in South Korea, and even in Germany together with Billy Graham.

-Dzao married in 1930 Tang Ling-An, a co-worker in his evangelistic activities, and had seven children.
+Dzao married in 1930 Tang Ling-An and had seven children.
 He died in 1973, but the Bread of Life Church continued its activities.

 Dzao was the founder of Hong Kong’s International Theological College and the author of more than 40 theological and devotional books, some of them translated into English.
 He was also a renowned musician.